 At its crux, ARCTICNOISE intends to initiate conversations between various communities, Indigenous and non-Indigenous, and to provoke thoughtful exchange about the roles of Inuit orality and materiality in a post-colonial space within the context of new media artwork.
 New media, with its appropriative and collage-like nature, is employed as a specific strategy to foster a multi-vocal and multi-generational approach to these sensitive issues.

 A curatorial essay written by Yasmin Nurming-Por and Britt Gallpen will be available at the exhibition.
-This essay will also be included in a forthcoming publication for ARCTICNOISE.

 Review of ARCTICNOISE by Weiyi Chang in the November 2015 issue of Luma Quarterly.